winfeigle/phase-3-sql-select-and-update/README.md

 SELECT * FROM cats WHERE age < 2;
 ```

-**Advanced:** The SQL statements we're learning here will eventually be used to
+The SQL statements we're learning here will eventually be used to integrate the
-integrate the applications you'll build with a database.
-For example, it's easy
+applications you'll build with a database.
+For example, it's easy to imagine a
-to imagine a web application that has many users.
-When a user signs into your
+web application that has many users.
+When a user signs into your app, you'll
-app, you'll need to access your database and select the user that matches the
+need to access your database and select the user that matches the credentials an
-credentials an individual is using to log in.
+individual is using to log in.

 ## Updating Data

 Let's talk about updating, or changing, data in our table rows.
 We do this with
 the `UPDATE` keyword.

-### Code Along III: UPDATE
+### Code Along 3: UPDATE

 A boilerplate `UPDATE` statement looks like this: